vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tkg-nsxt-airgap.md

 VMware NSX provides the option to add two kinds of segments: overlay-backed segments and VLAN-backed segments.
 Segments are created as part of a transport zone.
 There are two types of transport zones: VLAN transport zones and overlay transport zones.
 A segment created in a VLAN transport zone is a VLAN-backed segment and a segment created in an overlay transport zone is an overlay-backed segment.

 Create the overlay backed logical segments as shown in the [Overlay backed segments CIDR example](#cidrex).
 All these segments will be a part of the same overlay transport zone and they must be connected to the tier-1 gateway.

+> **Note** NSX ALB Management Network, TKG Management VIP Network, TKG Management Network & TKG Shared Service Network must be connected to **sfo01w01tier1** while TKG Workload Network and TKG Workload VIP Network should be connected to **sfo01w01tier2**.

+> **Note** If you want to use TKG Management VIP Network to be used for applications deployed in workload cluster, connect all network segments to **sfo01w01tier1** tier-1 gateway.

 The following procedure provides details to create one such network which is required for the Tanzu for Kubernetes Operations deployment: